When school starts, schedules often change to accommodate early bed times for earlier rise times. And now as we all

 1. Time it Right

 It may take a bit of trial and error to figure out when your child is most creative or ready to sit down and focus.
 While it may make sense from a scheduling perspective to push your child to get homework and schoolwork done immediately, this time may be when they are at their lowest energy level.
 Try asking your child about his or her preferences, and use the first few weeks of school to experiment a little – you may just find the perfect “slot” that works for them and the rest of the family.
 Ask your teacher for schedule flexibility with virtual learning.

 2. Make sure the basics are covered: Food and Sleep

 There is nothing worse than trying to concentrate on a tired mind or a rumbling belly.
 And despite the fact that your child stopped napping when he was two, he or she may benefit from a quick shut-eye before beginning homework if in-person learning or starting afternoon homeschool or distance learning.
-A snack right before, or with homework, may be helpful, too.
+A snack right before, or with schoolwork, may be helpful, too.
 Many kids are too excited at lunchtime to actually eat their food and come home starving.
 Offer protein-rich foods that don’t trigger sugar spikes (like bananas with peanut butter or Trail Mix), so their energy lasts until homework is done.

 3. Create the right space to study